dbusbridge/int2vec/README.md

 In the same way as we discovered the oddness and evenness of integers, let us try and recover the ordering of integers from this corpus.

+### Autoencoder

+First let's run the autoencoder.
 ```bash
 $ python int2vec.py --architecture=autoencoder --dataset=circle --embed_dim=2 --max_steps=1000 --keep_checkpoints_max=9999 --save_checkpoints_steps=2 --run_dir=$INT2VEC_DIR --make_gif
 ```
+We again see the objectivetying together source and target embeddings, but we failed to recover the semantic relation (i.e. the ordering) of the integers in the space.

 <br>
 <p align="center"><img src="img/circle/autoencoder/training.gif" height="567" width="757.5"></p>
 <br>

+### Skipgram

+Returning to our trusty skipgram friend...
 ```bash
 $ python int2vec.py --architecture=skipgram --dataset=circle --embed_dim=2 --max_steps=300 --keep_checkpoints_max=9999 --save_checkpoints_steps=2 --run_dir=$INT2VEC_DIR --make_gif
 ```